hkirk/swtafp-slides/slides/02/02-function-types.md

 ## Ordering

 * Requires ordering to be defined for components
-* Requires that components to be pairwise equal in type
+* Requires that types are equal
-* Is compared from left to right of def.
+* Is compared from left to right of definition

 ----